MysteryPancake/Houdini-Fun/README.md

 See [Waveforms](./Waveforms.md) for more on how sine and cosine work.

-To draw a circle, use a for loop and move between 0 and 2 * PI:
+To draw a circle, add points while moving between 0 and `2*PI`:

 <img src="./images/pointcircle.png?raw=true" width="200" align="left">